-Ford quotes an average fuel economy figure of 40.4mpg and CO2 emissions of around 150g/km.
-VED (road tax) will cost the standard rate per year but company-car users will have to contend with a high Benefit-in-Kind rate.
-During our time with the car, we averaged just over 38mpg across several hundred miles of motorway and town driving.
+Ford quotes an average fuel economy figure of up to 38.9mpg and CO2 emissions of around 150g/km.
+VED (road tax) will cost the standard rate per year but company-car users will have to contend with a high Benefit-in-Kind (BIK) band.
+During our time with the car, we matched Ford’s figures across several hundred miles of motorway and town driving.

 It’s worth remembering that although the ST is derived from humble stock, its consumable parts will cost more to replace.
 Its larger brakes and sticky Michelin Pilot Sport tyres will be more expensive to replace when compared to other Fiesta models, while still being considered reasonably inexpensive for a performance car.

 The ST is the most expensive Fiesta variant to insure, sitting in group 28 out of 50, or group 30 if you buy the Performance Edition.

 As with all Fords, the Fiesta ST comes with a three-year/60,000-mile warranty as standard.
 This can be extended to a four-year/80,000-mile or a five-year/100,000-mile plan at a price, though it is not yet clear if prices will command a premium over the standard car.
 As it stands, an extension to four years is quoted as around £200 for the standard Fiesta, or £350 for a five-year plan.
 Roadside assistance is also included for one year.